PacificCommunity/ofp-sam-pimple/introtext/background.md

 ### 4. Relative Catch per Unit Effort (CPUE)

+The CPUE is calculated for:

+* Pole and line fisheries in ares 1-4
-The CPUE is only calculated for the purse seines in areas 6, 7 and 8 (excluding the associated purse seines in area 6).
+* Purse seine fisheries in areas 6, 7 and 8 (excluding the associated purse seines in area 6).

-The CPUE is presented as relative to the CPUE in 2012.
+The CPUE is presented as relative to the respective reference periods for those fisheries (2001-2004 average for pole and line; 2012 for purse seine).

 ### 6. Catch stability